AndyShiue/Ende-readme/README.md

    Functions are always constants, but there's a difference between `const fn`s and normal functions.
    `const fn`s are functions that could be run at compile time (also at runtime).
    The return value of a `const fn` is a constant if and only if all of its arguments are constants in that invocation.
-   The operations you can do in a body of a `const fn` are more limited.
+   The operations you can do in the body of a `const fn` are more limited.
    You can only:

-   1. declare a variable with `const`.
+   1. Declare a variable with `const`.

-   2. declare a variable with `let`:
+   2. Declare a variable with `let`:
       The right-hand-side after the equal sign (`=`) must be a constant.
       Note that declaring a variable with `const` and `let` are also different in a `const fn`.
       They are both constants in a `const fn`.
       But a variable declared with `const` cannot depend on the arguments in normal mode, while a variable declared with `let` can.
       The gist of the design is to make changing a non-`const` function to a `const fn` (or conversely) the most seamless.

-   3. normal statements:
+   3. Normal statements:
       Each term in the function must be a constant.

-   4. function calls:
+   4. Function calls:
       Only `const fn`s can be called.

    `const fn`s are also checked to be *total*, meaning they don't recurse forever.